sparky8512/starlink-grpc-tools/README.md

 ```shell script
 python3 dump_dish_status.py
 ```
 and revel in copious amounts of dish status information.
 OK, maybe it's not as impressive as all that.
 This one is really just meant to be a starting point for real functionality to be added to it.
+The grpc example in this script assumes you have the [generated gRPC protocol modules](https://github.com/sparky8512/starlink-grpc-tools/wiki/gRPC-Protocol-Modules).
+For a (relatively) simple example of using reflection to avoid that requirement, see `dish_control.py`.

 `poll_history.py` is another silly example, but this one illustrates how to periodically poll the status and/or bulk history data using the `starlink_grpc` module's API.
 It's not really useful by itself, but if you really want to, you can run it as:
 ```shell script